Vital Basics of Answered Prayer

 God has whatever you need in stock.
 When you ask Him for it, you are ordering it.
 Jesus paid for it ahead of time.
 Thank God for it now in Jesus’ Name the same as you would thank anyone else who gives you their word to deliver.
 It is not nutty concerning natural things and it is not nutty concerning spiritual things.

 If you really believe God heard you when you prayed and that He will answer you, you will do the polite thing and continue to thank Him until that which you have requested arrives.
-This is more “common decency” than it is “spirituality.”
-It works, too.
-Besides, who in their right mind would not be polite to the God they are petitioning?
-Now that would be nutty.

 Stop Praying the Same Prayer Over & Over